...

 If you love the hoba miso cuisine at Tayakayma or Shirakawa-gō, you can grab some Hoba leaves from the market too (^_-)-☆.

-If you are wondering whether to include breakfast in your booking for accommodation at Takayama, we would say “no”.
+If you are wondering whether to include breakfast in your accommodation booking at Takayama, we would say “no”.

 You can easily grab something from the Miyagawa morning market when you stroll through all the stalls while enjoying the nice river view!